 Downtime is frustrating.
 Whether it’s a small end user issue, or a larger organization-wide problem, it prevents you from getting your core business functions done.
 According to Data Foundry, the minimum cost of downtime is $593 per minute.
 That’s no small financial cost to your business.
 However, there are costs in addition to the financial toll downtime can have on your business.
 Have you considered how these can affect the entire ecosystem of your business from the top down?

 The Real Costs of Downtime

 Workplace professionals spend an average of 22 minutes per day dealing with IT related issues, which adds up to nearly two weeks lost per year.
 Particularly when it comes to certain kinds of employees, such as salespeople or those with billable hours, that is a lot of time spent on downtime.
+And that’s just an average!
+If your IT team isn’t matching the needs of your business, downtime can be increased.
 In addition, however, employee satisfaction can take a hit if these issues continue to occur and are not resolved quickly.

 – Workplace Efficiency

 This one is a no-brainer.
 If you have technological issues, company projects and goals are going to have to be put on hold, whether that be for a few minutes, or even a few weeks.
 This sets your overall efficiency as a business back, and ultimately prevents you from getting your core business done.